Graduate Teaching Assistant Teaching Preparation Certificate Program

 - Construct a Teaching Philosophy Statement and have it reviewed by an LT&ITC staff member.

 - Create a final Teaching ePortfolio that contains all of the major artifacts from your program participation for review by LT&ITC staff.

 We will notify you via email to inform you of your program admission status.
-Students who complete all program requirements will receive a certificate of program completion from the LT&ITC as well as a stipend of $200 [pending approval for AY 2018-2019], which is generously provided by the College of Graduate Studies and the University Provost’s Office.
+Students who complete all program requirements will receive a certificate of program completion from the LT&ITC as well as a stipend of $200, which is generously provided by the College of Graduate Studies and the University Provost’s Office.
 GTAs may complete the Teaching Preparation Certificate Program only once.

 Frequently Asked Questions about the GTA Teaching Certificate Program